 The apparel industry is cyclical.
-Purchases of outerwear, sportswear, swimwear and other apparel tend to decline during recessionary periods and may decline for a variety of other reasons, including changes in fashion trends and the introduction of new products or pricing changes by our competitors.
+Purchases of outerwear, sportswear, swimwear, footwear and other apparel tend to decline during recessionary periods and may decline for a variety of other reasons, including changes in fashion trends and the introduction of new products or pricing changes by our competitors.
 Uncertainties regarding future economic prospects may affect consumer-spending habits and could have an adverse effect on our results of operations.
 Uncertainty with respect to consumer spending as a result of weak economic conditions has, at times, caused our customers to delay the placing of initial orders and to slow the pace of reorders during the seasonal peak of our business.
-Weak economic conditions have had a material adverse effect on our results of operations at times in the past and could have a material adverse effect on our results of operations in the future as well.
+Weak economic conditions have had a material adverse effect on our results of operations in the future as well.

-The competitive nature of the apparel industry may result in lower prices for our products and decreased gross profit margins.
+The competitive nature of our industry may result in lower prices for our products and decreased gross profit margins.

 The apparel business is highly competitive.
-We have numerous competitors with respect to the sale of apparel, including distributors that import apparel from abroad and domestic retailers with established foreign manufacturing capabilities.
+We have numerous competitors with respect to the sale of apparel, footwear and accessories, including distributors that import products from abroad and domestic retailers with established foreign manufacturing capabilities.
 Many of our competitors have greater financial and marketing resources and greater manufacturing capacity than we do.
-We also compete with vertically integrated apparel manufacturers that also own retail stores.
 The general availability of contract manufacturing capacity also allows ease of access by new market entrants.
 The competitive nature of the apparel industry may result in lower prices for our products and decreased gross profit margins, either of which may materially adversely affect our sales and profitability.
-Sales of our products are affected by style, price, quality, brand reputation and general fashion trends.
+Sales of our products are affected by a number of competitive factors including style, price, quality, brand recognition and reputation, product appeal and general fashion trends.